avcixm/academicprofile/research.md

 <details>
   <summary><small>Work in progress</small></summary>
   <ol>
-    <li>On existence, uniqueness and stability of solutions of SDEs with state-dependent variable exponent.</li>
+    <li>On the existence, uniqueness and stability of solutions of SDEs with state-dependent variable exponent.</li>
     <li>On a singular double phase variable exponent problem: A topological result</li>
   </ol>
 </details>